MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_LAB1_EX4_event_based_retention.md

 ### Task 4 – Apply label and add AssetID

+Once the label is published the users need to apply the label and assign the correct Asset ID for the project to the documents they want to label.
+In this task you will test this functionality.

+1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

+1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
+If so, select it and proceed to the next step.
+If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

+1. In the top left corner select the nine dots and under **Apps** select **SharePoint**.

+1. On the left side navigation pane, select **My sites** and under **Followed** select **Operations**.

+1. In the left-side navigation pane, select **Documents**.

+1. On the **Documents** page, select **Bug List.xlsx** by selecting the checkbox in front of it and then select the three vertical dots.

+1. In the context menu select **Details**.

+1. In the right-side menu, under **Properties** select **Apply label** and then select the **Project Asset** label.

+1. Set the newly appeared **Asset ID** field to **BostonOfficeLaunch** and close the right-side menu by selecting **X** in the top right corner.

+You've successfully assigned a label and an asset ID to a document.
+When the Project Closure event for Asset ID 1234 is triggered it will activate the retention period of 5 years.

 ### Task 5 – Create specific event

+Once the event happened you need to trigger it so that the content you labeled will start the mandatory retention period.

+1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

+1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.

+1. In the **Microsoft Purview** portal, on the left navigation pane, select **Records Management** and navigate to the **Events** tab.

+1. Select **+ Create**.

+1. On the **Name the event** page, set the following information:
+	- **Name**: Project Boston Office Launch closed
+	- **Description**: Assets with the Project Asset label and AssetID BostonOfficeLaunch will enter their retention period.

+1. Select **Next**.

+1. On the **Event settings** page, select **Use event type** and then **Choose an event type**.

+1. On the **Choose an event type** page, select **Project Closure** and then **Add**.

+1. Select **Next**.

+1. On the **Event settings** page, set **Asset IDs for items in SharePoint and OneDrive** to **BostonOfficeLaunch** and select todays date.

+1. Select **Next**, select **Submit** and then select **Done**.

+You have successfully triggered an event and started the retention period for all documents with the Project Asset label and an Asset ID of BostonOfficeLaunch.

 ### Task 6 – Observe results of event trigger

+To verify that the retention period you specified started, you need to try to delete the file.

+1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

+1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
+If so, select it and proceed to the next step.
+If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

+1. In the top left corner select the nine dots and under **Apps** select **SharePoint**.

+1. On the left side navigation pane, select **My sites** and under **Followed** select **Operations**.

+1. In the left-side navigation pane, select **Documents**.

+1. On the **Documents** page, select **Bug List.xlsx** by selecting the checkbox in front of it and then select the three vertical dots.

+1. In the context menu select **Delete** and observe the results.

+You have successfully confirmed that the retention period on the document started.
+If you can still delete the document the synchronization period for the event has not been completed and the triggering of the retention policy is still in progress.
+As with other Retention Labels this process can take up to 7 days.

 # Proceed to Lab 3 - Exercise 5